alixdecr/PRAB/apis/amadeus-hotel/README.md

 | PATCH | 0 | 0% |
 | DELETE | 1 | 2% |
 | TOTAL | 51 | 100% |

+### Other Information

+- Number of Unique Routes: 48

+- Number of Unique Query Parameters: 47